BayAreaMetro/tm2py/docs/README.md

     )
     controller.run()
     ```
     - `run_dir` specifies specific run directory.
-Otherwise will use location of first `config.toml` file.
+If not specified, it will use location of first `config.toml` file.

 === "terminal"